In the case of Aegon N.V. (NYSE: AEG), what's next? - The Dwinnex

 Dividends & Splits

-AEG’s forward annual dividend rate is 0.21, up from 0.12 a year ago.
-Against a Trailing Annual Dividend Yield of 2.68%, it implies a Forward Annual Dividend Yield of 4.31%.
+With its trailing 12-month dividend rate of 0.12, AEG has a forward annual dividend rate of 0.21.
+Against a Trailing Annual Dividend Yield of 2.73%, it implies a Forward Annual Dividend Yield of 4.31%.
 The stock’s 5-year Average Dividend Yield is 5.44.
-The current Payout Ratio is 86.80% for AEG, which recently paid a dividend on Sep 20, 2022 with an ex-dividend date of Jun 01, 2022.
+The current Payout Ratio is 87.10% for AEG, which recently paid a dividend on Sep 20, 2022 with an ex-dividend date of Jun 01, 2022.
 Stock splits for the company last occurred on Apr 16, 2003 when the company split stock in a 104:100 ratio.

 Earnings Estimates

-Current recommendations for the stock of the company come from 1 analysts.
+The firm’s stock currently is rated by 1 analysts.
 The consensus estimate for the next quarter is $0.15, with high estimates of $0.15 and low estimates of $0.15.

 Analysts are recommending an EPS of between $0.97 and $0.41 for the fiscal current year, implying an average EPS of $0.69.
 EPS for the following year is $0.74, with 1 analysts recommending between $0.74 and $0.74.